Added to Saved items

 How to set achievable heath goals

 Many of us start the year with a grand plan to reinvent ourselves, vowing to eat better, hit the gym and look after ourselves more.
-Making a goal is far easier than reaching it, no matter how good our intentions.
-So how can we create realistic targets in order to avoid giving up early?
+But making a target is far easier than reaching it, no matter how good our intentions.
+So how can we set realistic targets in order to avoid giving up early?

-Whether it's cutting out chocolate or working out more, the goals we set ourselves at the start of January rarely stick.
+Whether it's eating less chocolate or doing more exercise, the goals we set ourselves at the start of January rarely stick.
 As the dark, long days drag on, our plans often become derailed as we reach for comfort food and spend more time on the sofa.
-One survey found more than three quarters of those who make resolutions will break them before the year ends - and a third won't even make it to February.

 There are multiple reasons why we find it hard to stick to New Year goals.
 Firstly, we tend to think big, rather than taking a realistic, long-term approach to positive change.